Szyyi/ASGARD/README.md

 The prediction engine builds probabilistic models with R² values indicating excellent fit to historical data.

-## Conclusion: The ASGARD Advantage
+## Conclusion: The M-TAPT Advantage

-ASGARD represents a fundamental advance in military intelligence capabilities by solving the long-standing challenge of maintaining situational awareness when direct observation is impossible.
+M-TAPT represents a fundamental advance in military intelligence capabilities by solving the long-standing challenge of maintaining situational awareness when direct observation is impossible.
 Our system's integration of advanced geospatial analysis, stochastic modeling, and tactical behavior simulation creates a predictive intelligence platform that:

 1. **Enhances Commander Decision Space**: By providing probabilistic forecasts of enemy movements
 2. **Optimizes Resource Allocation**: By focusing ISR assets where they will yield maximum intelligence value